microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-delta.md

 The service starts enumerating sites, returning pages of changes to sites and either an **@odata.nextLink** or an **@odata.deltaLink**.
 Your app should continue calling with the **@odata.nextLink** until you see an **@odata.deltaLink** returned.

-After you have received all the changes, you might apply them to your local state.
+After you have received all the changes, you may apply them to your local state.
 To check for changes in the future, call `delta` again with the **@odata.deltaLink** from the previous response.

-Deleted sites are returned with the [`deleted` facet](../resources/deleted.md).
+Deleted sites are returned with the [deleted](../resources/deleted.md) facet.
 Resources with this property set should be removed from your local state.

 ## Permissions